Trump Media stock sinks to post-merger low | CNN Business

 Trump Media shared surged to as high as $79.38 on March 26, the day trading began on the Nasdaq under the ticker symbol “DJT.”

-Since then, the Truth Social owner’s share price has plunged by as much as 47% to as low as $41.90 on Friday.
+Since then, the Truth Social owner’s share price has plunged by 49% to the closing price of $40.49 on Friday.

-Trump Media’s shares have lost about a quarter of their value this week.
+Trump Media’s shares have lost about a third of their value this week.
+Despite this week’s losses, Trump Media shares have still spiked by more than 130% so far this year.

 Trump Media recently disclosed losing $58 million last year on very light revenue of just $4.1 million.
 The financial results underscore concerns raised by some experts that the company is being vastly overvalued by Wall Street.